rust-lang/rust/doc/tutorial.md

 which will be described in the section on [generics](#generics).

 To explicitly set the passing-style for a parameter, you prefix the argument name with a sigil.
-There are two special passing styles that are often useful.
+There are three special passing styles that are often useful.
 The first is by-mutable-pointer, written with a single `&`: